isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1826.md

 ---
-title: 'Portable Automatic Gas Cutting Machine'
+title: 'High Pressure Rotating Head'
 permalink: /productivity-solutions-grant/solutionrepo/solution1826
 ---

-## Portable Automatic Gas Cutting Machine
+## High Pressure Rotating Head

 ## Overview

 **Description**

-Automatic crawling and portable cutting maching using gas/oxy-fuel for straight line cutting of steel plates in workshop or shipyard.
-As the equipment can be easily attached onto steel plates and be fitted with more than 1 nozzle, only 1 headcount is required to operate and manage the cutting operations.
-Efficient and accurate straight-line cutting by this equipment reduce time needed for preparation and touch-up work.
+The high pressure rotating head features a nozzle that rotates and swivels with high flow rates at a high operating pressure.
+It can be fixed to various rotors and extensions to cater for cleaning different tanks/vessels.

-Cost of equipment capped at $6,250 per unit
+Cost of equipment capped at $8750 per unit

 ## Solution Packages Option(s)